Eswatini women's national under-20 football team

 The Eswatini women's national under-20 football team represents Eswatini in international youth women's football competitions.
 Its primary role is the development of players in preparation for the senior women's national team.
 The team competes in a variety of competitions, including the biennial African U-20 Women's World Cup qualification, which is the top competitions for this age group.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.